ceejbot/rust-emitter/README.md

 ## TODO

 There's no error handling to speak of yet.
-It doesn't try to reconnect.
+It won't crash on errors, but it doesn't try to reconnect if it loses a connection.
+(I'm slowly untangling if/when the Rust TCPStream implementation bubbles errors up.)

 I have no idea how to test it other than the little program in `main.rs`.
 There's no UDP emitter implementation (just use TCP like you should anyway).

-If you don't pass `name` in a point map you'll crash instead of doing anything useful.

 The API for creating a point with custom fields could be nicer; would be great to hide the choice of `serde_json` from consumers.
+The API above covers most of the metrics we typically emit from a service.

 ## License